SalomePlatform/adao/doc/using.rst

-All the variables are list of typed values, each item of the list corresponding to the value of the variable at a time step or an iteration step in the data assimilation optimisation procedure.
+All the variables are list of typed values, each item of the list corresponding to the value of the variable at a time step or an iteration step in the data assimilation optimization procedure.
 The variable value at a given "*i*" step can be obtained by the method "*valueserie(i)*".
 The last one (consisting in the solution of the evaluation problem) can be obtained using the step "*-1*" as in a standard list.